-DollyWould review at Summerhall, Edinburgh – ‘gleefully scrappy and frequently silly’
+DollyWould review at Summerhall, Edinburgh – ‘gleefully scrappy’

-They also visit the Tennessee Body Farm, not far from Dollywood, a place where scientists study human decay.
-One of the many joys of a Sh!t Theatre show is the way their work can raise questions about cultural permanence and the way the entertainment industry treats women, while also featuring a sequence in which they dress up in massive boob suits and swig from bottles of Mateus Rose.
+While in Tennessee, they also visit the Body Farm, a place not far from Dollywood where scientists study human decay.
+One of the many joys of a Sh!t Theatre show is the way their work can raise questions about cultural permanence and the way the entertainment industry treats women, while also featuring a sequence in which they dress up in massive boob suits and swig from bottles of Mateus Rose, as they do here.

-Image smashes into image.
-Idea into idea.
+Images smash into images.
+Ideas into ideas.
 An icon is unpacked, satirised and worshipped all at once.

 When you subscribe to The Stage, you’re investing in our journalism.
 And our journalism is invested in supporting theatre and the performing arts.

 The Stage is a family business, operated by the same family since we were founded in 1880.
 We do not receive government funding.
 We are not owned by a large corporation.
 Our editorial is not dictated by ticket sales.

 We are fully independent, but this means we rely on revenue from readers to survive.

 Help us continue to report on great work across the UK, champion new talent and keep up our investigative journalism that holds the powerful to account.
 Your subscription helps ensure our journalism can continue.